 Pasta with Grapes and Creamy Dijon Sauce

-This pasta with a tangy and rich creamy Dijon sauce will delight everyone when they find sweet red California grapes alongside chicken and arugula.
+With a tangy and rich creamy Dijon sauce, this unique pasta dish will delight everyone when they find sweet red California grapes alongside chicken and arugula.

-Going into the Thanksgiving season, I wanted to take a minute to talk about thankfulness.
+Going into the Thanksgiving season, I’d like to take a minute to talk about thankfulness.

 Going into the Thanksgiving season, be especially mindful of thankfulness.
 Whatever it is that you’re thankful for, take some time to really enjoy it.
 Maybe it’s that shiny new car you have in your driveway.
 Go for a drive and look at the fall leaves while you bask in the smell of your leather seats.
 Or maybe it’s that a friend or family member has been declared cancer-free.
 Now that is something to be thankful for.
 Or maybe it’s something as small as the flowers and butterflies — the little things that make life a little brighter.
 Celebrate them as a child does.